bitol-io/tsc/rfcs/0001-servers.md

 **Open Questions**
 - What about the properties of SODA and DCS: which naming convention should we apply here?
+- Possible conflict with `physicalType` at the table/column level

 ## Consequences